Unit VII. Presence

 dualistic and separating.
 Furthermore, thinking depends heavily on

-feel secure and so we try to keep our personal boundaries intact.
+secure and so we try to keep our personal boundaries intact.
+We have

-We have a need for permanence, so we can plan our lives and keep control
+a need for permanence, so we can plan our lives and keep control over what

-over what happens to us.
-All of these things influence how we live
+happens to us.
+All of these things influence how we live our lives

 Time and space are two essential constructs for mental functioning.

-spend a great deal of time either in the past or the future.
+a great deal of time either in the past or the future.
+Memory

-Memory is vitally involved in thinking, but it is always about the past
+is vitally involved in thinking, but it is always about the past by definition.

-Just consider where you are placing yourself in your reveries.
-The
+you are placing yourself in your reveries.
+The Caribbean maybe, Europe,

 There is a real, important fact behind the phrase, “Thoughts create reality.”